atrosekta/rust-electrical-wiki/content/industrial.md

 Despawn Time        | 5 minutes

 #### Filter settings :
-`MAX`: conveyor will stop moving this item when target container(s) reach this amount
+`MAX`: The Conveyor will stop moving this item when the target container(s) reach this amount.
-`MIN`: conveyor will only move items in excess of this amount from input container(s)
+`MIN`: The Conveyor will only move items in excess of this amount from the input container(s)
-`BUFFER`: conveyor will only move in chunks of this size.
+`BUFFER`: The Conveyor will only move in chunks of this size.
 (Useful for crafting recipes in tandem with MAX to eliminate overfilling and trickle filling)

 There is a max of 12 items that can be filtered.